-These study tips for board exam preparation will help you get going and stay on track.
+These ideas for board exam preparation will help you get going and stay on track.
 A few may surprise you:

-- Start with one or two topics that are relatively easy for you, to reinforce what you know and gauge your self-awareness, and boost your confidence.
+- Start with one or two topics that are relatively easy for you, to reinforce what you know, gauge your self-awareness, and boost your confidence.
 This approach sets a foundation for success as you move forward.

-- Then move to a topic that you have lower self-confidence in, one that forms a large component of the examination.
+- Then move to a topic you are less confident about, but one that is a primary focus of the examination.
 Improving your ability in a major topic area can make a big difference in your board exam performance.
 Check your board’s blueprint to determine your next topic:

 - Vary your study setting.
 Varying the setting appears to boost neural connections.
 If you find yourself studying on the train, in the kitchen, or at the soccer field, you might be doing yourself a favor!

 - It’s okay to have fun.
 Find a board review study aid that you like, and you will be more likely to use it.
 Some newer online solutions are actually fun to use.
 (Shameless plug: We happen to be partial to NEJM Knowledge+.)

 - Focus on the application of knowledge in diagnosis and treatment for typical and important conditions — rather than relying on your memorization of random facts.
 Knowledge application is the mainstay of both certification exams and your practice.
 The more you do it, the better you’ll get at answering questions and improving patient care.

 - Actively engage with the material as you study.
 When working with a question bank, you’ll remember more if you select diagnostic and treatment strategies yourself before looking at the available answers.
 Review the feedback even if you answer correctly.